 By default, your sliced MIDI data will form a chromatically-ascending “staircase“ pattern in order to trigger the correct chains in their original order.
 But you can create new patterns by simply editing the MIDI notes (see 10.4).
 You can achieve a similar effect by dragging the Drum Rack’s pads onto each other to swap their note mappings.

 Because each slice lives in its own chain in the Drum Rack, you can easily process individual slices with their own audio effects.
-To process several slices with the same set of effects, multi-select their chains in the Drum Rack’s chain list and press CTRL - G (PC) / CMD - G (Mac) to group them to their own nested Rack.
+To process several slices with the same set of effects, multi-select their chains in the Drum Rack’s chain list and press CTRL-G(Win) / CMD-G(Mac) to group them to their own nested Rack.
 Then insert the effects after this new sub-Rack.

 Slicing is most commonly applied to drum loops, but there’s no reason to stop there.
 Experiment with slicing audio from different sources, such as voices and ambient textures.
 The same sorts of resequencing and reprocessing operations can be applied to anything you slice — sometimes with unexpected results.

 This command identifies the pitches in a polyphonic audio recording and places them into a clip on a new MIDI track.
 The track comes preloaded with an Instrument Rack (see Chapter 20) that plays a piano sound (which can, of course, be replaced by another instrument if you choose).

 Note that this command, as with the other Convert commands, differs from slicing in that the generated MIDI clip does not play the original sound, but instead extracts the notes and uses them to play an entirely different sound.

 The Convert Harmony command can work with music from your collection, but you can also get great results by generating MIDI from audio recordings of yourself playing harmonic instruments such as guitar or piano.

 This command identifies the pitches in monophonic audio and places them into a clip on a new MIDI track.